Digital Nomad Life in Bacolod City, Philippines

 When we asked people living in Bacolod City about club and activities where newcomers can meet others, they responded:

 "Expats in Bacolod City, often join various clubs and activities to meet new people and immerse themselves in the local culture.
 They may participate in sports clubs such as golf, tennis, or swimming, which are popular in the city.
 There are also language exchange groups where expats can learn the local dialect while teaching their native language to locals.
 Cultural clubs are also popular, offering opportunities to learn about Filipino history, arts, and traditions.
 Expats may also join cooking classes to learn how to prepare local delicacies, or participate in wine tasting clubs, as Bacolod is known for its sugar cane plantations and rum production.
 In addition to joining clubs and activities, expats often meet people through community events and festivals.
 Bacolod City is known as the "City of Smiles" and hosts the annual MassKara Festival, a month-long celebration filled with street dancing, music, and colorful costumes.
 This event attracts both locals and foreigners, making it a great opportunity for expats to socialize and meet new people.
 Expats also meet people through volunteering.
 There are numerous non-profit organizations and charities in Bacolod City that welcome the help of foreigners.
 Volunteering not only allows expats to give back to the community, but also provides a platform to meet like-minded individuals.
 Networking events and business meetups are also common in Bacolod City, especially for expats involved in the booming BPO industry.
 These events provide opportunities to meet professionals from various fields and expand one's professional network.
 Lastly, expats often meet people simply by exploring the city, visiting local markets, dining in local restaurants, or attending church services.
-The people of Bacolod City are known for their friendliness and hospitality, making it easy for expats to feel welcomed and make new friends," said one expat who made the move to Bacolod City.
+The people of Bacolod City are known for their friendliness and hospitality, making it easy for expats to feel welcomed and make new friends," explained one expat living in Bacolod City, Philippines.

 What is life like in Bacolod City?